Lahan Sai district

 Lahan Sai (ละหานทราย, /th/; ละหานทราย, /tts/) is a district (amphoe) in the southern part of Buriram province, northeastern Thailand.

 History

+The district shares with neighbouring Ban Kruat a group of more than two hundred kiln mounds, which worked between the 10th and the 12th centuries and supplied the Angkorian world with stoneware.
+Wares from the group have been found as far west as the Chao Phraya plain, at Ban Nong Chaeng in Don Chedi, Suphan Buri.

 Lahan Sai area was originally part of Nang Rong district.
 The area was fertile and covered by dense forest, so people from neighboring districts moved to establish new village there.
 When the community grew bigger, the government created a minor district (king amphoe) on 1 January 1961 to make it more comfortable for the citizen to reach public services.
 The new district covered tambons Lahan Sai and Pakham.
 It was upgraded to a full district on 17 July 1963.

 Etymology

 Lahan Sai means "plain fertile width hog deer" (Axis porcinus).

 Geography

 Neighboring districts are (from the southwest clockwise) Ta Phraya of Sa Kaeo province, Non Din Daeng, Pakham, Nang Rong, Chaloem Phra Kiat, Prakhon Chai, and Ban Kruat of Buriram Province.
 To the southeast it borders the provinces of Banteay Meanchey and Oddar Meancheay of Cambodia.

 The Sankamphaeng Range mountainous area is in the southern section of this district.